 A hat is another of my favorite travel essentials.
 Wide-brimmed hats for summer, or a cute baseball hat for spring and fall, depending on where I am traveling and the weather.
 I have had a basal cell carcinoma on my forehead (skin cancer) so I have to be especially careful about sun exposure.
 And of course cozy hats are essential for winter.
 A hat is easy to carry and can make a difference between being comfortable while you explore and getting chilled, or too much sun.
-A hat can also add an element of chic to an outfit.
+A hat can also add flare to an outfit.

 A hat may not be a travel essential for every woman, but I encourage you to at least consider one for your next trip.
-I love the selection of hats by Kooringal Australia (they ship overseas).
-In the U.S. they are part of a great collection at Tommy Bahama if you’d prefer to try them on, rather than order online.
+I love the selection of hats by Tommy Bahama.
+I took the Laguna Drover Hat on a recent trip to Africa.

 Tote, Crossbody Bag or Backpack for Daily Essentials

 The right bag for the trip makes all of the difference.
 Think about what you will want with you as you tour each and plan accordingly.
 I always carry my water bottle, unless I’m heading out for the evening when I’ll mostly be in a restaurant.
 I love crossbody bags such as the one pictured here.
 But if you have a lot to carry you might want to consider a backpack.
 I have two, pictured below.
 One is a small adventure daypack the other is more stylish and ideal for my travel days and for wearing when I know I will be doing a lot of walking and want to bring my DSLR camera.

 Perhaps even more important than the right bag are the right walking shoes.
 If our feet aren’t happy, we aren’t happy.